 The Forgotten Cancers Project was designed to facilitate research into less common cancers.
-Cancer Council Victoria researchers are currently collaborating with two international consortia, the Pancreatic Cancer Case Control Consortium (PanC4) and the International Lymphoma Epidemiology Consortium (InterLymph).
+Cancer Council Victoria researchers are currently collaborating with two international consortia, the Pancreatic Cancer Cohort Consortium (PanScan) and the International Lymphoma Epidemiology Consortium (InterLymph).
 We are actively exploring possibilities for collaboration with other national and international consortiums.

-The InterLymph Consortium, or the International Consortium of Investigators Working on Non-Hodgkin's Lymphoma Epidemiologic Studies, is a group of international investigators researching lymphoid malignancies such as non-Hodgkin's lymphoma and multiple myeloma.
-In recent years, genome-wide association studies (GWAS) and pooled analyses have enabled great progress in identifying genetic variants associated with risk of specific non-Hodgkin lymphoma (NHL) subtypes.
+The International Consortium of Investigators Working on Non-Hodgkin's Lymphoma Epidemiologic Studies (InterLymph), is a group of international investigators researching lymphoid malignancies such as non-Hodgkin's lymphoma (NHL) and multiple myeloma.
+In recent years, genome-wide association studies (GWAS) and pooled analyses have enabled great progress in identifying genetic variants associated with risk of specific NHL subtypes.
 InterLymph plans to build and capitalise on this progress by conducting a larger and more comprehensive GWAS to identify the genetic variants that contribute to the development of NHL and influence survival.
-It is hoped that in turn this will more fully explain familial risk of NHL.
+It is hoped this, turn, will more fully explain familial risk of NHL.
 The Forgotten Cancers Project is a collaborating partner in this research, which will include data from 22 studies on around 9,000 people with non-Hodgkin lymphoma.
 This will then be expanded to include other types of lymphoid malignancies.
 In total, we have contributed 1,297 cases of non-Hodgkin lymphoma and other types of lymphoid malignancies.